leontoddjohnson/etc/content/docs/coding/movements/_index.md

 :---: | :---
-page | a *grid* page, navigable by the 6 nav keys on the lower right corner of the grid display | a display on the norns *screen*
-`pattern` | a collection of steps for triggering or defining parameters `bar` | one of eight partitions of 16 steps
+page | a *grid* page, navigable by the 6 nav keys on the lower right corner of the grid display | a display on the norns *screen* transport | the mechanism moving a sequence from step to step `pattern` | a collection of steps for triggering or defining parameters `bar` | one of eight partitions of 16 steps
 `sample` | an audio file loaded into a **sample** bank